 Type 2A Hair

 2A hair has a very loose tousled texture.
-The wave is slightly accentuated and can lose its shape easily, becoming almost straight.
-For this type of wavy hair, it’s important to use very lightweight styling products, to ensure the style can last for longer.
-You may want to avoid layering styling products to make sure you are not weighing the waves down.
+The wave is slightly accentuated and easily loses shape, becoming almost straight.
+For this type of wavy hair, it’s important to use lightweight styling products that provide good hold to ensure the style lasts longer.
+You may want to avoid layering styling products to ensure you are not weighing the waves down.

 Type 2B Hair

-2B hair has a tighter S shape.
-The texture is still loose and easily weighed down, but it tends to maintain its shape better than 2A.
+Type 2B hair has a tighter S shape.
+The texture is still loose and easily weighed down, but it maintains its shape better than 2A.
 This curl type tends to react well to styling creams, but again we recommend only using one styler at a time to avoid weighing down wavy hair.

 Type 2C Hair